Who are we looking for?

 Your application must be complete (including the receipt of all necessary supporting information) before it can be considered.

 Shortlisted candidates will be invited to interview within four weeks of submitting their application.
-For UK-based candidates, this can take place in either Cambridge or London, or via Skype.
+For UK-based candidates, this can take place in either Cambridge or London (subject to faculty availability), or via Skype.
 International candidates will be interviewed via Skype.

-The initial offer is called a conditional offer.
-You will be asked to inform us of your decision within three weeks.
-If you accept your offer, we will ask you for or a commitment fee of 15 per cent of the programme fee, and financial guarantees that you can meet the costs of the programme.
+We will ask you for a reservation fee of 15 per cent of the programme fee (£7,350), and financial guarantees that you can meet the costs of the programme.
 Certain conditions must be met before we can convert this to an unconditional offer.
 All of the conditions are listed in the student enrolment portal which you will be given access to at the same time as you are sent your offer.